-Camera Blocking: If any object or person obstructs or blocks the camera, an event entry should be made.
+Camera Blocking: During catch sorting or when fish are on deck, if any object or person obstructs or blocks the camera, an event entry should be made.
 This entry should be made for each time a camera is blocked (i.e. one entry for fish bins blocking the checkerpen and one for a person standing in front of a camera on the same haul).
-If camera(s) are blocked more than five times during a haul, the reviewer will erase the point events and create one duration event that marks the beginning of the event and extends to either the CATCH\SORTING\END or when a corrective action was made.
-Comments explaining the situation should be included in the event entry.
-If the obstruction or person moves and the view is no longer blocked, the event will end.
+This is a duration event and will be noted at the first sight of camera blocking and end when the person or object moves and the view is no longer obstructed, or at CATCH SORTING END.